tmaiaroto/discfg/NOTES.md

 I love the idea of append only.
 I dislike updates.
 The cool thing is the query would sort by this RANGE key part and by limiting the results to just one, it would always return the latest.
 But at this point I don't want to think about things like expiring old items and making additional queries for conditional updates.

+UPDATE on this: I don't think this is worth the tradeoffs.